-Dates must be correct as calculated by the Act and Division rules.
+Dates must be correct as calculated by the Texas Labor Code.

-There can be no partial SIBs quarters unless it is the last SIBs quarter and it is shortened because of the expiration of 401 weeks from the date of injury in accordance with TX Labor Code Section 408.003.
+There can be no partial Supplemental Income Benefits (SIBs) quarters unless it is the last SIBs quarter and it is shortened because of the expiration of 401 weeks from the date of injury.

 Income Benefit payment amounts